 The internship offers the opportunity to combine the theoretical and practical issues of the classroom in the workplace setting.
-Students are required to complete a specified number of hours in a law office or law-related environment.
+Students are required to complete a specified number of hours in a law office or lawrelated environment.
 Weekly meetings will be held with the internship coordinator to discuss the ongoing experience.
-(Prerequisite: All 100 level PL courses or permission of instructor and Department Head)
+(Prerequisite: All 100 level PL courses or permission of department head of Paralegal Studies)

-PL 271 Legal Writing
+\ PL 271 Legal Writing

 This course focuses on the specific writing skills necessary for the paralegal.
 The assignments involve practical examples of paralegals' work products, as demonstrated in the areas covered in the Certificate curriculum.
 Preparation of a trial court memorandum and an appellate court brief will also be covered.
 Emphasis will be put on brevity, clarity, and precision of expression together with a refinement of editing skills.
-(Prerequisites: All other 100 level PL courses or permission of instructor and Department Head; corequisite: PL 110)
+(Prerequisites: All other 100 level PL courses or permission of department head of Paralegal Studies; corequisite: PL 110)